 On Lake Tanganyika the natives have a very interesting way of catching fish.
 There on the equator the sun shines straight down through the clear water.
 The natives take blocks of wood and string them along a long rope.
-They stretch this rope between two canoes and with these abreast begin to paddle toward the shoal water.
-By the time they have reached the shoals, schools of fish are piled and crowded into the rocks and onto the beach.
-The blocks of wood on the rope made shadows which went all the way down to the bottom of the lake and the fish, seeing the approach of these shadows and the apparent solid bars which they formed in the water, swam fearfully away from them and so were caught.
+They stretch this rope between two canoes and with these abreast begin to paddle towards the shoal water.
+By the time they have reached the shoals, schools of fish are piled and crowded into the rocks and on to the beach.
+The blocks of wood on the rope make shadows which go all the way down to the bottom of the lake and the fish, seeing the approach of these shadows and the apparent solid bars which they form in the water, swim fearfully away from them and so are caught.